ibrettyoudid/swissarmyknife/README.md

 GNATS Insects
 ```

 This is English (I swear) and was found with this code.
-I never managed to fix a larger one that's the same backwards and forwards like the original.
+I never managed to find a larger one that's the same backwards and forwards like the original.

 But this is a 9x9 one with less symmetry I found with this code: